korbinzhao/com-grid-layout/README.md

-# react-webpack4-typescript-component-quickstart
+# com-grid-layout
-a quick start for a component based on react & webpack4 & typescript
+a grid layout component based on react

 # development
 ```